LearnersGuild/curriculum-app/modules/Command-Line-Todo-List/README.md

 ## Skills

-- parsing command line arguments
+- Can write a Node script that parses complex command line arguments
-- Modular organization of your code
+- Can write a complex Node script with modular organization of the code
-- Reading and writing to files
+- Can use `fs.readFileSync` to read from a file in Node
+- Can use `fs.writeFileSync` to write to a file in Node
-- unit tests with mocha
+- Can write unit tests with mocha in Node

 ## Description